Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r33.16
+- Added updated map data for Blasted lands, Azshara, Thousand Needles, mapped by Emily
+- Fixed a bug with unintentionall removing an aura on "Auto generate aura name" and Auras that don't have a custom name.
+- Removed the "Auto generate aura name" option for auras that don't have a custom name (aka where the name already _is_ auto generated).
+- Linking of tutorial steps implemented
+- "There could be tutorials" hint on first login temporary disabled, as there are not tutorials yet.
+We are still in development for that feature.

 ## Changes in Sku r33.15
 - Fixed an issue with the sku event dispatcher and new sku events
 - Removed default tutorials ("Sku") from Tutorial Editor > Existing